Skip to Main Content

 A Cool-Climate Stronghold in Geelong's Wine Country

 The 2025 Pearl 2 Star Prestige award from EP Club places Lethbridge Wines in a tier that reflects sustained quality rather than a single strong showing.
-In a region that includes decorated peers such as Bannockburn Vineyards, Wine by Farr, Mulline, and Scotchmans Hill, earning prestige recognition requires producing wines that hold their own against a competitive local peer set.
+In a region that includes decorated peers such as Bannockburn Vineyards, Wine by Farr, Mulline, and Scotchmans Hill, earning prestige recognition requires producing wines that hold their own against a competitive local comparable set.
 The Pearl 2 Star designation signals exactly that kind of consistency.

 The Lethbridge Approach: Winemaking as Argument